 Entry requirements for British citizens:

-– less than 10 years old on the day you enter (check the ‘date of issue’)
+• Less than 10 years old on the day you enter (check the ‘date of issue’)

-– valid for at least 3 months after the day you plan to leave (check the ‘expiry date’)
+• Valid for at least 3 months after the day you plan to leave (check the ‘expiry date’)

 You can travel to countries in the Schengen area for up to 90 days in any 180-day period without a visa.
 Check your passport is stamped if you enter or exit the Schengen area through Portugal as a visitor.
-Border guards will use passport stamps to check you’re complying with the 90-day visa-free limit for short stays in the Schengen area.
+Border guards will use passport stamps to check you are complying with the 90-day visa-free limit for short stays in the Schengen area.
 If relevant entry or exit stamps are not in your passport, border guards will presume that you have overstayed your visa-free limit.
 Nationals of other countries are advised to inquire at the Portuguese Embassy about the entry requirements applicable to them.

+Nationals of other countries are advised to enquire at the Embassy of Portugal about the entry requirements applicable to them.
 Whilst we endeavour to provide guidance where necessary, we can not be responsible for any problems encountered (whether at any point of entry or elsewhere) in the event that passport and visa requirements are not satisfied.
+For more information, please visit https://www.gov.uk/foreign-travel-advice/.

 Tour guides: